-There has long been talk of what bug out vehicles are.
+There have long been talks of what bug-out vehicles are.
 Some might have a more romantic view of the world and picture a diesel loaded four-wheel-drive dune buggy complete with exterior spikes and the rest of the apocalyptic decor that you would see on the standard Mad Max vehicle.
-Other bug out vehicle designs are more practical, because when we’re looking at a vehicle that’s going to save our necks and get us out of trouble, we need something that’s reliable, fuel efficient, able to fit our supplies, that blends in, is low in maintenance and won’t leave you broke.
+Other bug-out vehicle designs are more practical because when we’re looking at a vehicle that’s going to save our necks and get us out of trouble, we need something reliable, fuel-efficient, able to fit our supplies, that blends in, is low in maintenance and won’t leave you broke.

-There are a lot of different shapes, sizes and makes to describe what a bug out vehicle is, but what it isn’t is a Ferrari sports car.
-Instead, if you have ever been to a farm you will notice that most have that one vehicle that has been lasted for tens of years and has been used to carry things, to chase things, to pull things and to drive over a lot of difficult terrain.
-On top of that, it’s this sort of vehicle that is reliable because it has simple parts that can be replaced in an instant, and doesn’t take a rocket scientist to actually fix.
-That’s what a bug out vehicle is.
+There are a lot of different shapes, sizes and makes to describe what a bug-out vehicle is, but what it isn’t is a Ferrari sports car.
+Instead, if you have ever been to a farm you will notice that most have that one vehicle that has been lasted for tens of years and has been used to carry things, to chase things, to pull things, and to drive over a lot of difficult terrains.
+On top of that, it’s this sort of vehicle that is reliable because it has simple parts that can be replaced in an instant, and doesn’t take a rocket scientist to fix.
+That’s what a bug-out vehicle is.

-Of course, when you get to the point where you are choosing bug out locations, forming a bug out plan, and coordinating rendezvous points and default actions for you and your community, you are definitely going to need to choose a vehicle that is sturdy, reliable and will last.
-So let’s take a look at what we need in a bug out vehicle.
+Of course, when you get to the point where you are choosing bug-out locations, forming a bug-out plan, and coordinating rendezvous points and default actions for you and your community, you are going to need to choose a vehicle that is sturdy, reliable and will last.
+So let’s take a look at what we need in a bug-out vehicle.

 Considering its purpose, the bug out vehicle isn’t any normal vehicle.
 Not only should it be reliable and easy to fix, but it should be able to keep you and your family safe, should there be any imminent threat.
-Because we are using this type of vehicle to both get out of the city and urban areas, and then to be effective in its operation as an end-of-the-world vehicle, there are certain characteristics that makes a bug out vehicle a certain breed.
+Because we are using this type of vehicle to both get out of the city and urban areas and then to be effective in its operation as an end-of-the-world vehicle, certain characteristics make a bug-out vehicle a certain breed.

 Being low maintenance also means choosing a vehicle with limited electrics, especially if you are concerned about having your car hacked, as you can see in this video on a hacker remotely hacking and shutting down a Jeep on the highway.